junland/junland/README.md

 ### Hi there 👋

 Greetings, I'm `junland`.
-Currently a working as a DevOps Engineer / Systems Engineer, focused in the embedded systems industry.
-Outside of my work I sometimes spend my time on Github to contribute to open source software as well as create software.
+Currently a working as a DevOps Engineer / Systems Engineer, focused in the financial / fintech industry.
+Outside of my work I sometimes spend my time on Github to contribute to open source software as well as creating software.

 #### Current TODO and IDEA list...